AromaKitsune/aromakitsune.github.io/pages/3DS-Custom-Home-Menu-UI.md

 ## Removing the Home Menu Applet Patch

-1. Launch the Luma3DS config by holding the `Select` button while booting.
+1. Launch the GodMode9.

-2. Deactivate "Enable game patching".

-3. Save and exit.

-4. The Home Menu UI has been restored.

-5. (Optional) Go to `SDCARD:/luma/titles` and delete the `000400300000??02` folder.
+2. Go to `SDCARD:/luma/titles` and delete the `000400300000??02` folder.

     - EUR: `0004003000009802`

     - JPN: `0004003000008202`

     - USA: `0004003000008F02`

+3. Reboot the console.

+4. The Home Menu UI has been restored.

+5. (Optional) Launch the Luma3DS config and deactivate "game patching".

 ---